-Sustainable and uninterrupted supply of energy is the key to economic and social development.
-ITFC helps the MCs, particularly the LDMCs, to combat poverty through providing needed financing for ensuring adequate supply of energy, which has multiple impacts on productivity, health, education, sustainable employment, food and energy security.
+Sustainable and uninterrupted supply of energy is the key to economic and social development in majority of OIC Member Countries.
+ITFC supports the MCs, particularly the LDMCs, to combat poverty through providing needed financing for ensuring adequate supply of energy, which has multiple impacts on productivity, health, education, sustainable employment, active private sector, food and energy security.

-Therefore, improving access to energy is crucial to unlock the potential for faster economic and social development in MCs.
+Therefore, improving access to energy is crucial to unlock the potential for faster economic and social development in Member Countries.
 In this context, ITFC considers supporting the energy sector as one of the main pillars of its strategy and objectives.
-As such, in 2022 ITFC remained a reliable and steadfast partner in providing financing to secure fuel and electricity supplies in order to maintain stable electricity generation and reaching large number of the populations including those residing in rural areas.
+As such, in 2023 ITFC remained a reliable and steadfast partner in providing financing to secure fuel and electricity supplies to maintain stable electricity generation and reaching large number of the populations including those residing in rural areas.

-In 2022, ITFC successfully realized financing of the transactions in favor of 14 OIC Member Countries in the energy sector and the total energy sector financing of ITFC reached US\$ 3.96 billion.
+In 2022, ITFC successfully realized financing of the transactions in favor of 15 OIC Member Countries in the energy sector and the energy sector financing of ITFC reached US\$ 3.96 billion.
+Furthermore, between January to October 2023, ITFC allocated US\$ 3.2 billion to support the energy security objectives of different OIC Member Countries.

-In many OIC Member Countries where there are only limited financiers willing and able to fund energy sector-related transactions, which often require sizable funding, ITFC acts as a catalyst in mobilizing resources from international markets to fund large size syndicated deals.
+In many OIC Member Countries where there are only limited financiers willing and are able to fund energy sector-related transactions, which often require sizable funding, ITFC acts as a catalyst in mobilizing resources from international markets to fund large size syndicated deals.